AldoFusterTurpin/printer-timeline-backend/README.md

 # README #
-You can find samples of the REQUESTS in the Postman file: printer-timeline-backend.postman_collection.json at the root level of the project.

 Time type can be relative or absolute.
 You can find more information on the request parameters in app/internal/queryparams/query_params_test.go

 package queryparams extracts the query parameters common to more than one endpoint.

 In app/internal/api/api.go you will find the different endpoints and the corresponding handlers.

-You can follow a top-down approach to better understand the code.
-Also take a look at the test files.

 ### What is this repository for? ###